capsule-org/starter-templates/with-svelte-kit/README.md

-# Capsule SvelteKit Starter Template
+# Para SvelteKit Starter Template

-This template provides a minimal setup to get Capsule working in a SvelteKit application.
-It includes a basic Capsule client initialization and the necessary configurations to support React components within SvelteKit.
+This template provides a minimal setup to get Para working in a SvelteKit application.
+It includes a basic Para client initialization and the necessary configurations to support React components within SvelteKit.

 ## Features

-- Minimal Capsule client configuration using `@usecapsule/react-sdk`
+- Minimal Para client configuration using `@getpara/react-sdk`
-- Pre-configured Capsule Modal setup
+- Pre-configured Para Modal setup
 - Environment-based API key configuration
 - React integration within SvelteKit using `svelte-preprocess-react`
 - Vite configuration with `vite-plugin-node-polyfills`